Skip to content

 Agencies that determine an employee incurs a tax liability by donating leave to its family leave pool must manually adjust the donor employee’s taxable wage record to ensure proper tax withholding and quarterly and annual tax reporting.

-To aid in the manual adjustment of the employee’s tax record, the Comptroller’s office has created a new taxable non-cash earnings code.
+To aid in the manual adjustment of the employee’s tax record, the Comptroller’s office has created a taxable non-cash earnings code.
 This code adjusts the employee’s taxable wage base for the pay period in which it is recorded but does not adjust the employee’s actual gross pay.

 Additional Resources